Brendan the Navigator: Exploring the Legend

 It’s believed he was born to parents Finnlug and Cara around 484 AD in Fenit, near the modern-day county town of Tralee in County Kerry, what was then the Kingdom of Munster in southwest Ireland.
 It’s likely he was raised and educated by a nun known as Ite, Ita, or Ida, and when he was around six or seven he continued his education at the monastery of a priest named Abbot St. Jarlath which may have been in Tuam in what is today County Galway.

-Around 512 AD when Brendan was around 28 years old, he was ordained into the priesthood by Erc of Slane and studied under Finnian of Clonard, an early Irish saint and one of the founders of Irish monasticism.
+Around 512 AD when Brendan was about 28 years old, he was ordained into the priesthood by Erc of Slane and studied under Finnian of Clonard, an early Irish saint and one of the founders of Irish monasticism.

 Over the next few years, his contributions to the Irish ecclesiastical landscape were profound.
 He established several churches and monasteries across Ireland, and he may also have gone to Argyll in western Scotland, to Wales, and to Brittany on France’s northern coast.